-134 Composition, term of office and code of conduct of Municipal Appeal Tribunal
+128 Composition, term of office and code of conduct of Municipal Appeal Tribunal

-- The Municipal Appeal Tribunal must consist of between 3 and 5 members which must include at least: - (a) one member who is a professional planner and who has appropriate experience; - (b) one member who is qualified in law and who has appropriate experience; and - (c) one member who is registered as a professional with the Engineering Council of South Africa in terms of the Engineering Profession Act, 2000. - (2) The chief presiding officer must designate at least three members of the Municipal Appeal Tribunal to hear, consider and decide a matter which comes before it and must designate one member as the presiding officer. - (3) No Member of Parliament, the Provincial Legislator or a House of Traditional Leaders, or a councillor may be appointed as a member of the Municipal Appeal Tribunal. - (4) No member of the Municipal Planning Tribunal or joint Municipal Planning Tribunal may serve on the Municipal Appeal Tribunal. - (5) If a person referred to in subsection (3) or (4) is a member of the Municipal Appeal Tribunal hearing the appeal, his or her membership renders the decision of the Municipal Appeal Tribunal on that matter void. - (6) The term of office of the members of the Municipal Appeal Tribunal is five years. - (7) After the first terms of office of five years referred to in subsection (6) has expired the appointment of members of the Municipal Appeal Tribunal for the second and subsequent terms of office must be in accordance with the provisions of this Part. - (8) A member whose term of office has expired may be re-appointed as a member of the Municipal Appeal Tribunal. - (9) Members of the Municipal Appeal Tribunal must sign and uphold the code of conduct contemplated in Schedule 16.
+(1) The chief presiding officer must designate at least three members of the Municipal Appeal Tribunal to hear, consider and decide a matter which comes before it and must designate one member as the presiding officer.

+(2) No member of the Municipal Planning Tribunal or joint Municipal Planning Tribunal may serve on the Municipal Appeal Tribunal.

+(3) If a person referred to in subsection (3) is a member of the Municipal Appeal Tribunal hearing the appeal, his or her membership renders the decision of the Municipal Appeal Tribunal on that matter void.

+(4) The term of office of the members of the Municipal Appeal Tribunal is five years.

+(5) After the first terms of office of five years referred to in subsection (4) has expired the appointment of members of the Municipal Appeal Tribunal for the second and subsequent terms of office must be in accordance with the provisions of this Part.

+(6) A member whose term of office has expired may be re-appointed as a member of the Municipal Appeal Tribunal.

+(7) Members of the Municipal Appeal Tribunal must sign and uphold the code of conduct contemplated in Schedule 14.

-135 Disqualification from membership of Municipal Appeal Tribunal
+129 Disqualification from membership of Municipal Appeal Tribunal

-- (1) A person may not be appointed or continue to serve as a member of the Municipal Appeal Tribunal, if that person - (a) is not a citizen of the Republic, and resident in the province; (b) is a member of Parliament, a provincial legislature, House of Traditional Leaders or the Council or is an employee of the Municipality; - (c) is an un-rehabilitated insolvent; - (d) is of unsound mind, as declared by a court; - (e) has at any time been convicted of an offence involving dishonesty; - (f) has at any time been removed from an office of trust on account of misconduct; or - (g) has previously been removed from a Municipal Planning Tribunal or Municipal Appeal Tribunal for a breach of any provision of this Act. - (2) A member must vacate office if that member becomes subject to a disqualification as contemplated in subsection (1).
+(1) A person may not be appointed or continue to serve as a member of the Municipal Appeal Tribunal, if that person -

+- (a) is not a citizen of the Republic, and resident in the province; - (b) is an un-rehabilitated insolvent; - (c) is of unsound mind, as declared by a court; - (d) has at any time been convicted of an offence involving dishonesty; - (e) has at any time been removed from an office of trust on account of misconduct; or - (f) has previously been removed from a Municipal Planning Tribunal or Municipal Appeal Tribunal for a breach of any provision of this Act.

+(2) A member must vacate office if that member becomes subject to a disqualification as contemplated in subsection (1).

-136 Termination of membership of Municipal Appeal Tribunal
+130 Termination of membership of Municipal Appeal Tribunal

-- (1) A person's membership of the Municipal Appeal Tribunal may be terminated by a decision of the Municipalities if there are good reasons for doing so after giving such member an opportunity to be heard. - (2) The reasons for removal referred to in subsection (1) may include, but are not limited to - - (a) misconduct, incapacity or incompetence; and - (b) failure to comply with any provisions of the Act or this By-Law. - (3) If a member's appointment is terminated or a member resigns, the Municipality must publish the name of a person selected by the Municipality to fill the vacancy for the unexpired portion of the vacating member's term of office. - (4) The functions of the Municipal Appeal Tribunal must not be affected if any member resigns or his or her appointment is terminated.
+(1) A person's membership of the Municipal Appeal Tribunal may be terminated by a decision of the Municipalities if there are good reasons for doing so after giving such member an opportunity to be heard.

+(2) The reasons for removal referred to in subsection (1) may include, but are not limited to -

+- (a) misconduct, incapacity or incompetence; and - (b) failure to comply with any provisions of the Act or this By-Law.

+(3) If a member's appointment is terminated or a member resigns, the Municipality must publish the name of a person selected by the Municipality to fill the vacancy for the unexpired portion of the vacating member's term of office.

+(4) The functions of the Municipal Appeal Tribunal must not be affected if any member resigns or his or her appointment is terminated.

-137 Status of decision of joint Municipal Appeal Tribunal
+131 Status of decision of joint Municipal Appeal Tribunal